JWBurgers/Bitcoin_Server/Chapter 9 - Setting up the Bitcoind service.md

 # Setting up the Bitcoind service

-You currently know about the root and administrator accounts on your system.
+You currently know about the **`root`** and **`administrator`** accounts on your system.
 But it may surprise you to learn that you, in fact, have many other accounts.
 To see them, execute the following two instructions:

 * **`$ cd /etc`**
 * **`$ cat passwd`**

 Each line in this file describes an account on your system.
 Every line has seven descriptors which are seperated by colons.
 The very first descriptor on each line refers to the account name.

-The accounts besides root and administrator are for Linux services.
+The accounts besides **`root`** and **`administrator`** are for Linux services.
 These Linux services include **system services**, which are related to the functioning of your operating system, as well as **non-system services** such as Tor.
 We call these accounts for Linux services specifically **service accounts**, in order to distinguish them from human **user accounts** such as admin and root.

 Many services you run on a Linux system will need to be run from a service account dedicated uniquely to it.
 This general practice has both security and operational benefits, though the extent of these benefits depends on how well your service account and **service file**, a configuration file for the service, are set up.

 In the previous chapter, you learned that Tor automatically creates a service file for the application.
-What we did not discuss at the time is that the Tor installation also automatically created an account called **debian-tor** for running the service.
+What we did not discuss at the time is that the Tor installation also automatically created an account called **`debian-tor`** for running the service.
 To see this account, execute the following instructions:

 * **`$ sudo apt install htop`**
 * **`$ htop`**

 The last command will show you all running processes and their respective accounts.
-Somewhere in the list, you should see the Tor application running under the service account debian-tor.
+Somewhere in the list, you should see the Tor application running under the service account **`debian-tor`**.

-Now there are some nuances and exceptions to this practice of running Linux services via dedicated service accounts.
-Take as an example NGINX, pronounced as “engine X”, a popular web server application which also can be utilized for a variety of other purposes, including as a reverse proxy and load balancer.
+Now there are some nuances and exceptions to the practice of running Linux services from dedicated service accounts.
+Take as an example NGINX, pronounced as “engine X”, a popular web server application which also can be utilized for a variety of other purposes.
+We will use this application later as a reverse proxy.
 The NGINX service actually is setup to work (partially) with the root account.
 While this would a terrible idea for Bitcoind, it is safe to do for NGINX.

 In contrast to services like Tor and NGINX, Bitcoin Core does not automatically create a service with a dedicated service account for Bitcoind upon installation.
-So you will have to set all of this up on your own for running Bitcoind as a service.
+So you will have to set all of this up on your own.
 We will start in the next section with creating the service account.
-We will then make the necessary ownership changes for this service account in our directories and files.
+We will then make the necessary permission changes for this service account in our directories and files.
 Finally, we will create the service file.

 ## Creating a service account

 You should name a service account for Bitcoind so that it is congruent with the application name.
-For bitcoind, you can choose something like “bitcoind”, “bitcoin”, or “bitcoin-core”.
-For the instructions, we will assume you will set it as “bitcoind”.
-To create the service account called "bitcoind", execute the following instruction:
+For bitcoind, you can choose something like "bitcoind”, “bitcoin”, or “bitcoin-core”.
+For the instructions, we will assume you will set it as **`bitcoind`**.
+To create the service account called **`bitcoind`**, execute the following instruction:

 * **`$ sudo useradd --shell /usr/sbin/nologin --system -M bitcoind`**